Factored Invoice Accounting: QuickBooks Reconciliation Techniques

 How to Reconcile QuickBooks when Factoring Invoices

-“Which is the best way to record an invoice in QuickBooks and correctly keep track of outstanding balances and the factoring rates paid to the factoring company once the transaction is complete?
-I’ve seen references to several different solutions to this question.
-I’m getting a bit confused!”
+“What’s the best way to record an invoice in QuickBooks to accurately track outstanding balances and the factoring fees paid once the transaction is complete?
+I’ve seen various methods and find the process a bit confusing.”

 A person managing factored invoices on a laptop computer to reconcile in QuickBooks.

-Three Steps to Record A Factored Invoice in QuickBooks
+Three Steps to Record Factored Invoices in QuickBooks

 Step 1: Create an Accounts Receivable Account